railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Configuring the start time for calculating requirements*

-.. tip::  Calculating requirements / scheduling
+.. tip::  Calculating Requirements / Scheduling

-    Scheduling only validates procurement confirmed but not started.
+    Scheduling only validates procurements that are confirmed but not yet started.
 These procurement reservations will themselves start production, tasks or purchases depending on the configuration of the requested product.

-You take account of the priority of operations in starting reservations and procurement.
+You take account of the priority of operations in starting reservations and procurements.
 The urgent requests, or those with a date in the past, or those with a date earlier than the others will be started first so that if there are not enough products in stock to satisfy all the requests, the most urgent will be produced first.